Easiest Medical Schools to Get Into in 2024

 1. What College Has the Highest Acceptance Rate to Medical School?

-Some other schools with high acceptance rates are East Carolina University's Brody School of Medicine, University of North Dakota School of Medicine, and Texas Tech University Health Sciences Center School of Medicine, which also report above average acceptance rates.
+Other schools with high acceptance rates are East Carolina University's Brody School of Medicine, the University of North Dakota School of Medicine, and Texas Tech University Health Sciences Center School of Medicine, which also report above-average acceptance rates.

 2. What Is the Easiest State to Get Into Medical School?

-North Dakota and Mississippi are both considered to be states with easier medical school requirements and above average acceptance rates.
-The University of North Dakota's School of Medicine & Health Sciences accepted 28% of applicants in a recent cycle, while the University of Mississippi Medical Center accepted a whopping 53%.
+North Dakota and Mississippi are both considered to be states with easier medical school requirements and above-average acceptance rates.
+In a recent cycle, the University of North Dakota's School of Medicine & Health Sciences accepted 28% of applicants, while the University of Mississippi Medical Center accepted a whopping 53%.

 3. What Is the Lowest GPA for Med School?